 A former factory in the heart of Stockholm has been transformed into the new modern ‘Usine’ restaurant.
 The project was made by very talented designer Richard Lindvall.

-The new place includes a restaurant Bistro 38, bar Poche 36, café, take-away, reception and conference spaces.
+The new place includes a restaurant Bistro 38, bar Poche 36, café, take-away, reception, and conference spaces.
 The large space is divided into three rooms, all revolving around a central black iron beam structure that has been designed to create unique functions for each area.

-The centre of Bistro 38 holds a long two-level sofa where one side faces the massive concrete bar and the other, lower part is turned towards the dining area.
-In Poche 36, the central iron beam has been transformed into a flexible table that can serve as a seating and as a service station for the staff.
-In the café area the main iron feature was turned into a high shelf structure with bar seating around the base.
+The center of Bistro 38 holds a long two-level sofa where one side faces the massive concrete bar and the other, lower part is turned towards the dining area.
+In Poche 36, the central iron beam has been transformed into a flexible table that can serve as seating and as a service station for the staff.
+In the café area, the main iron feature was turned into a high shelf structure with bar seating around the base.
 Also, there is a spacious corridor that connects all these areas.

 Architects: Richard Lindvall